The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps

-Though the theory of HDM on tangent and unit tangent bundles are parallel to each other, in practice it is much easier to sample from the unit tangent bundle since it is compact whenever the base manifold is.
+The theory of HDM on tangent and unit tangent bundles are parallel to each other, but a general theory for sampling from fibre bundles of arbitrary fibre type will find it easier to consider sampling from the unit tangent bundle due to the compactness of its fibres.
+Sampling from tangent bundles is special, since its fibres are vector spaces and thus determined by estimating a basis; this is considered in \cite[\S5]{SingerWu2012VDM}.
 We thus study the behavior of HDM on unit tangent bundles under finite sampling.
 In this section, we first consider sampling without noise, i.e. where we sample exactly on unit tangent bundles; next, we study the case where the tangent spaces are empirically estimated from samples on the base manifold.
 The latter scenario is a proof-of-concept for applying HDM to general fibre bundles in practical situations where data representing each fibre are often acquired with noise.
 The proofs of Theorem~\ref{thm:utm_finite_sampling_noiseless} and Theorem~\ref{thm:utm_finite_sampling_noise} can be found in Appendix~\ref{sec:proof_variance}.
-In Section~\ref{sec:numer-exper}, we shall demonstrate a numerical experiment on $\mathrm{SO(3)}$ (the unit tangent bundle of the $2$-sphere in $\mathbb{R}^3$) that address the two sampling strategies.
+In Section~\ref{sec:unit-tangent-bundles}, we shall demonstrate a numerical experiment on $\mathrm{SO(3)}$ (the unit tangent bundle of the $2$-sphere in $\mathbb{R}^3$) that addresses the two sampling strategies.
 Throughout this section, recall from Remark~\ref{rem:different_horizontal_laplacian} that $\Delta_H=\Delta^H_{UT\!M}$ since the fibres of $UT\!M$ are totally geodesic.